chrisimoni/ai-financial-agent/README.md

 ## Deployment

-The application is configured for deployment on both Render and Fly.io with proper configuration files included.
+The application is configured for deployment on both Render and Vercel with proper configuration files included.

 ## Next Steps

 Start both applications and enjoy the amazing features it has.
+Note that the backend application may take few minutes to start as we're current using render free-tier plan